 4. Avoid hard inquiries on your profile in the months before your application

-Inquires are who and when a third party accessed your credit file because you applied for credit.
+Inquires are hard credit checks done by a third party accessing your credit file because you applied for credit.
 A hard credit check differs from a soft credit check in that it adversely impacts your credit score.
 If you are on the market for another type of loan, such as a car loan or new credit card, at the same time as your rental application, it might be wise to apply for those things at a later date after the rental application has been approved.